 Where is Island Peak?

-Island Peak lies in the Everest region and becomes most possibly the best climbing peaks in Nepal.
+Island Peak lies in the Everest region and becomes most possibly the best climbing peak in Nepal.
 It appears to be an island emerging out of a sea of ice in the heart of the Chukhung Valley.
 Because of this, Eric Shipton named it the Island Peak.

 Most people connect an expedition to Island Peak with the iconic Everest base camp trek because of its convenient proximity.
 And then you have those that conquer the Mera Peak and Island Peak through the more demanding passes route.